matheuspiment/hostelapp/README.md

-# hostelapp
+# HostelApp

-Coming soon page for hostelapp
+A simple coming soon page for hostelapp.